skrtz/weather-dashboard/README.md

 UPenn Web Developer Bootcamp: Homework-06

 ## Overview
 This application displays current and forcast weather for a specified region by pulling data from the Open Weather API.
+If the user has not previously searched the city then it will be saved to the quick search button section to be recalled for later use.

 ## Tech Used
 HTML